MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-linux-offline.md

 ---

-# How to install Machine Learning Server for Linux
+# How to install Machine Learning Server for Linux offline

 ## Next steps